 Depending on the method and reason behind the search, it can be perfectly legal to search for information about where someone works or has worked.
 If you are searching for a personal reason, such as investigating a parent who hasn’t paid child support, you can utilize the methods listed below without worry.

 Searching for employment information on someone for personal reasons is legal in most states (including North Carolina, North Dakota, etc).
-If the search is based on a professional need, such as for a pre-employment background check, you will need to make sure that you have the individual’s consent prior to any search.
+If the search is based on a professional need, such as for a pre-employment background investigation, you will need to make sure that you have the individual’s consent prior to any search.

 There are many laws in place, set by the US Equal Employment Opportunity Commission, that limit how and why information can be obtained on someone during an employment search.
 This is meant to protect the employee from information that could hurt their chances of employment, especially if it was obtained without their knowledge.

-Why Would You Want to Know Where Someone Works?
+Why Would You Want To Know Where Someone Works?

 Reasons for wanting to know about someone’s employment status can vary, and likely depend on a personal situation including:4

-• Confirming information received from a new boyfriend
+- Confirming information received from a new boyfriend

-• Trying to find someone to collect an unpaid debt
+- Trying to find someone to collect an unpaid debt

-• Meeting a new friend or roommate
+- Meeting a new friend or roommate

-• Needing to locate someone due to a lawsuit or child support
+- Needing to locate someone due to a lawsuit or child support

-• Curiosity about a friend or distant family member
+- Curiosity about a friend or distant family member

 Most reasons for wanting to find employment information are valid, other than those involving the desire to commit a crime of some sort.

 While learning how to find out where someone works, the information obtained can’t be used to commit a crime.
 If you find someone’s information about where they are working and use it to spy or stalk them, you could face criminal charges.
-Criminal charges for stalking or harassment vary depending on the state in which they occur (like South Carolina, South Dakota ,or another state).
+Criminal charges for stalking or harassment vary depending on the state in which they occur (like South Carolina, South Dakota, or another state).

 Information you identify through a search can’t be used to harass another individual, blackmail them, or otherwise make them uncomfortable during a visit to their work.
 It should only be used to satisfy personal curiosity or aid in tracking people down to see if you can settle a debt or answer a lawsuit.
 If you have questions about the legality of your specific purpose for a search, you should get in touch with an attorney.